Key Deadlines, Compliance & Tax Updates

 Annual Return Filing: Deadline & Penalties

-Corporate Tax Filing: Forms C-S vs Form C
+Corporate Income Tax Filing — Form C-S vs Form C

 Form Eligibility What You File

-Audit Requirements—Who Must Audit and Who Is Exempt
+Audit Exemption — Who Must Audit and Who Is Exempt

 • Total annual revenue ≤ S$10 million